Capturing event metrics to track event KPIs can be a challenge.

 Simply put, how much money did you spend on planning, marketing, and running the event, versus the amount you got back from new sales or new impressions/attendees?

-Tracking this virtual event success metric is simple: calculate the amount spent on the event and divide that by the number of people who attended.
+Tracking this event success metric is simple: calculate the amount spent on the event and divide that by the number of people who attended.

 However, when it comes to tracking customers, it gets a bit trickier.
 Did your guest turn into a customer during the event, immediately after, or did they become a customer months after attending?
 Tracking event attendance can help answer these questions to give you a more accurate ratio.